Lungi Gcabashe: Early life and career

-National Assembly: 2014–2019
+National Assembly: 2014–2025

+Fifth Parliament: 2014–2019

 In the 2014 general election, Mnganga-Gcabashe was elected to an ANC seat in the National Assembly, the lower house of the South African Parliament; she was ranked fourth on the ANC's regional party list for KwaZulu-Natal.
 She served a single term in Parliament, departing after the next general election in 2019.
 For her first three years in Parliament, she served in the National Assembly's Portfolio Committee on Human Settlements and was the whip of the ANC's caucus in that committee.

 On 20 October 2017, the ANC announced that she would be transferred to chair the Portfolio Committee on Public Enterprises; the ANC caucus formally elected her to that position on 25 October.
 She succeeded Dipuo Letsatsi-Duba, who had left the committee to become Deputy Minister of Public Service and Administration, and she entered the position amid a high-profile parliamentary inquiry into alleged maladministration at Eskom.

 Mnganga-Gcabashe was not re-elected to the ANC National Executive Committee in 2017, but she retained the parliamentary chairmanship until 2019, when she did not seek re-election to Parliament.

+Hiatus: 2019–2024

 In June 2020, the ANC announced that she had been appointed chief of staff in the office of Pemmy Majodina, the Chief Whip of the Majority Party in the National Assembly.
-She was elected to a second five-year term on the ANC's National Executive Committee at the party's 55th National Conference in December 2022; by popularity, she was ranked 64th of the 80 candidates elected, receiving 1,091 votes across the 4,029 ballots cast in total.
+She was returned to a second five-year term on the ANC's National Executive Committee at the party's 55th National Conference in December 2022; by popularity, she was ranked 64th of the 80 candidates elected, receiving 1,091 votes across the 4,029 ballots cast in total.

+In July 2023, the ANCWL convened its first elective conference since 2015.
+Mnganga-Gcabashe received 325 nominations from league branches for the position of ANCWL Deputy President, the second highest amount of branch nominations behind the late Tina Joemat-Pettersson, who received 1,061 nominations.
+On 23 July, Mnganga-Gcabashe was named as the new ANCWL Deputy President; she received 1,661 votes while her competitors for the position, Bernice Swarts and Sylvia Lucas, received 1,190 and 62 votes, respectively.

+Seventh Parliament: 2024–2025

+In the May 2024 general election, Mnganga-Gcabashe was elected to return to the National Assembly, ranked 60th on the ANC's national party list.
+On 10 July 2024, she was elected as chairperson of the Portfolio Committee on Tourism.

-Personal life
+Personal life and death

-Mnganga-Gcabashe is divorced from Sipho Gcabashe, a businessman and ANC politician.
+Mnganga-Gcabashe was formerly married to Sipho Gcabashe, a businessman and ANC politician. but the couple got divorced.
+She died in office on 17 May 2025, at the age of 64.